 However, the microservices architecture has its own challenges, especially when it comes to keeping track of all updates going out simultaneously.
 One way to make sure you are not deploying a microservice with broken code, is to have a system in place for testing microservices – which is inherently different from testing a monolithic system.

-This article summarizes a webinar on the topic, hosted by Piotr Litwiński, Principal Engineer at Zartis.
-You can watch the full webinar here
+This article summarizes a webinar on Testing Microservices, hosted by Piotr Litwiński, Principal Engineer at Zartis.
+You can watch the full webinar here.

 Why do we test microservices?